f1v/f1v-blog/src/content/react-spring/index.md

 The [react-spring](https://www.react-spring.io/) animation library is a spring-physics based animation library.
 It gives you an array of tools to easily and elegantly create animations.

-This post is going to specifically focus on the react-spring’s Hook api.
+This post is going to specifically focus on the react-spring’s Hook API.

 This library presents a more modern approach to animations - it’s physics based instead of relying on css transitions.
 So animation effects are more in line with real world physics.

-## Why React Springs
+## Why React Spring

 react-spring is easy to use and takes a lot less code to create the desired animations.
 Using react-spring is also a very easy transition given React already utilizes hooks.
-The react-spring hooks are also very intuitive, allowing a developer to right less code but still achieve a very natural and elegant animation.
+The react-spring hooks are also very intuitive, allowing a developer to write less code but still achieve a very natural and elegant animation.

-- React spring has a Common api that allows you to precisely control the physics of your animation by creating a config object.
+- React spring has a Common API that allows you to precisely control the physics of your animation by creating a config object.
   - Optional properties include:
     - - Mass - spring mass
     - - Tension - spring energetic load